Searching For Senior Living: 6 Tips To Consider

-Perhaps we should have titled this post "Searching for Love," instead of "Searching for Senior Living."
-After all, let's face it; you want to fall in love with your senior living community—not just like it.
+Perhaps we should have titled this post "Searching for Love" instead of "Searching for Senior Living."
+After all, you want to fall in love with your senior living community—not just like it.

 Change.
 It's what often holds us back from moving forward.
 Humans are creatures of habit, making it hard and sometimes difficult to change.
 Change, however, can be a good thing.
 Don't worry; it's OK to shake things up a bit.
 By breaking free from routine, you may discover a new world of possibilities.

 Test the waters before committing.
 You may think you've found "the one" (and by "the one" we mean the right senior living community), but are you certain?
 You could be missing out on what could potentially be a match made in heaven.
-Recall what was said in Tip #1, "…senior living communities come in all shapes and sizes."
+Recall what was said in the first tip, "senior living communities come in all shapes and sizes."
 The only way to be certain you are in love with your choice is to try it out.
-Date the top communities you're interested in.
+Date the top senior communities you're interested in.
 See what all the hype is about.

 Did you know senior living communities often welcome visitors (you) to come to on-campus events?
 This allows you to meet other residents, engage with staff, and learn about services, features, and amenities offered.
 It's also a great way to test the waters without feeling like you have to commit.